-Trump ICE pick Mark Morgan has repeatedly backed putting children in cages: “Border Patrol actually did an incredible job” and “should be applauded”
+Trump Border Patrol pick Mark Morgan backed putting children in cages: “Border Patrol actually did an incredible job” and “should be applauded”

 Blog ››› ››› ERIC HANANOKI